 Skip to main content

-Trail mix Thanksgiving Stuffing
+Trail Mix Thanksgiving Stuffing

 I've now developed the most delicious Thanksgiving stuffing.
 It starts with my Thanksgiving Sourdough Stuffing base, and then for the customizable ingredients, I choose ingredients in a trail mix like cranberries, almonds, walnuts, pumpkin seeds, and sunflower seeds.